-Using data obtained during drilling in the southern St Austell Granite at the Eden site, this project will generate knowledge and understanding of two aspects of geology which are critical to the successful exploitation of deep geothermal energy across SW England.
+Using data obtained during drilling in the southern St Austell Granite at the Eden site, this project is generating knowledge and understanding of two aspects of geology which are critical to the successful exploitation of deep geothermal energy across SW England.

 - The effect of granite variation on heat production.

-Cuttings recovered during drilling of the first geothermal well at the Eden Project will enable characterisation of the mineralogical, mineral chemical and whole rock geochemical heterogeneity of the granites with depth.
-The project will determine the budget of heat-producing elements (U, Th, K), their mineralogical hosts and evidence for high-temperature alteration, and leaching of these elements.
-Radiogenic heat production will be compared with measured heat flow data (downhole logs) and discrepancies will be evaluated in terms of the potential role(s) of upper crustal convective fluid flow and/or mid/lower crustal and mantle heat contributions.
+Cuttings recovered during drilling of the first geothermal well at the Eden Project are enabling characterisation of the mineralogical, mineral chemical and whole rock geochemical heterogeneity of the granites with depth.
+The project is determining the budget of heat-producing elements (U, Th, K), their mineralogical hosts and evidence for high-temperature alteration, and leaching of these elements.
+Radiogenic heat production is being compared with measured heat flow data (downhole logs) and discrepancies are being evaluated in terms of the potential role(s) of upper crustal convective fluid flow and/or mid/lower crustal and mantle heat contributions.

 - The effect of fracture and vein system control on reservoir permeability.

-The nature of the regional fracture system at depths greater than 2.5 km is essentially unknown.
-Downhole logs will permit orientation, aperture +/- infill data to be determined.
-Limited sidewall coring will potentially allow the corroboration of the mineralogy and structural integrity of vein infill and wall rock alteration.
-The aim will be to establish the orientation and nature of fractures and infills that have been most susceptible to reactivation during the post-Variscan tectonic evolution of SW England, as this is likely to be an important control on the development of fracture permeability at reservoir depths.
+The nature of the regional fracture system at depths greater than 2.5 km was hitherto essentially unknown.
+Downhole logs during drilling have permitted orientation, aperture +/- infill data to be determined.
+Limited sidewall coring would potentially allow the corroboration of the mineralogy and structural integrity of vein infill and wall rock alteration.
+The aim is to establish the orientation and nature of fractures and infills that have been most susceptible to reactivation during the post-Variscan tectonic evolution of SW England, as this is likely to be an important control on the development of fracture permeability at reservoir depths.

 - Data relating to the variation in granite mineralogy and geochemistry with depth and the implications of this for heat generation (U/Th/K) and conductivity